joelparkerhenderson/system-quality-attributes/doc/homogeneity/index.md

 </span>

+**Define homogenous:** <span data-chatgpt-prompt="define homogenous (computers and software)">Homogeneous in the context of computers and software refers to a system or environment where all components or devices use the same type or version of software and have similar technical specifications.
+In other words, each component in a homogenous system is identical or very similar to the others, allowing for easy communication and compatibility between them.
+This ensures a streamlined and efficient performance of the system as a whole.</span>

 ## See Also

 * [Wikipedia: Homogeneity and heterogeneity](https://wikipedia.org/wiki/Homogeneity_and_heterogeneity): uses the same technologies, such as one language and framework.

 * [Dictionary: homogenous](https://www.dictionary.com/browse/homogeneous): same in kind; like; congruous. composed of parts or elements that are all of the same kind. not heterogeneous.

-* [OpenAI: homogenous](https:://openai.com): <span data-chatgpt-prompt="define homogenous (computers and software)">Homogeneous in the context of computers and software refers to a system or environment where all components or devices use the same type or version of software and have similar technical specifications.
-In other words, each component in a homogenous system is identical or very similar to the others, allowing for easy communication and compatibility between them.
-This ensures a streamlined and efficient performance of the system as a whole.</span>